GRB2-associated-binding protein 1

 GRB2-associated-binding protein 1 is a protein that in humans is encoded by the GAB1 gene.

 Function

 The protein encoded by this gene is a member of the IRS1-like multisubstrate docking protein family.
 The encoded protein is an important mediator of branching tubulogenesis and plays a central role in cellular growth response, transformation and apoptosis.
 Two transcript variants encoding different isoforms have been found for this gene.
-GAB1 is involved also in the tonic pAKT activity in malignant B cells, and induces PI3K activation irrespectively of BCR stimulation by antigen.
+GAB1 is involved also in the tonic pAKT activity in malignant B cells, and induces PI3K activation irrespectively of BCR stimulation by antigen in chronic lymphocytic leukemia.

 Interactions

 GAB1 has been shown to interact with: